 We spend a lot of time with our children and have not had one date night in the last year.
 We are very involved in her schooling, and we love them both very much.
-We use timeouts with moderate success, but have resorted to spanking on occasion, especially when there is safety involved such as when she playfully threw her brother into the bookcase.
+We use timeouts with moderate success but have resorted to spanking on occasion, especially when there is safety involved, such as when she playfully threw her brother into the bookcase.

 She has not taken to our nanny well (although our son certainly has), and we are wondering if she would be better off at a Montessori-type school.
-In our opinion, such a school would provide more routine (i.e. 5 days a week), and will emphasizes discipline.
+In our opinion, such a school would provide more routine (i.e., 5 days a week) and emphasize discipline.
 We cannot afford to have both a nanny and send her to Montessori, however.
 Such a change would mean we would not have a nanny, and instead our son would go to Montessori once he reaches the age of 18 months.
 This would be more work for us, but we are wondering if it would be better for her (and also for our son).
 We want the best for our children, and we would love to see the return of our sweet girl.
 Thank you for taking the time to read our letter.
 Here’s hoping you have some answers.
 Best Regards.
 Maggie

-Your daughter is sending you a message
+My child is driving me crazy: Your daughter is sending you a message

 Your daughter is showing by her behaviour that something is not right.
-The question is ‘what?’
+The question is “what?”
 Taking in to account that I only have your letter to go on, here are my feelings on how you should handle things.

-You mentioned that a nanny has recently joined your family but you didn’t mention if that was because you’ve started work, or that you’ve simply got more help at home?
+You mentioned that a nanny has recently joined your family, but you didn’t mention if that was because you’ve started work or that you’ve simply got more help at home.
 You did say that you spend a lot of time with your family, so I’m going to presume that you have her around to help you out.
-The first question is are you and your nanny on the same page?
+The first question is, “Are you and your nanny on the same page?”
 If yes, terrific.
 If not, you need to see to it that you are by coming up with a plan of action away from both children.

 Offer clear expectations and stick to them